wjegbert/Short-Time-Fourier-Transform-Visualization-GUI/README.md

 ![GUI example](Pix/GUI.PNG)

 CSV files should be organized such that rows correspond to channels and columns correspond to time.
-Currently other time-series data formats, like EDF and GDF, are not supported because ~~they are garbage~~, while these data formats are prevalently used in biosignal analysis, there is not wide-spread support for these data types, and many are primarily used for specific use-cases.
+Currently other time-series data formats, like EDF and GDF, are not supported because ~~they are garbage~~, while these data formats are prevalent in the field biosignal analysis, there is not wide-spread support for these data types, and many are primarily used for specific use-cases.
 CSV, on the other hand, is easy to use and allows any type of multichannel time-series to be visualized.

 From the GUI users can select a pseudocolor and/or a 3d plot to represent the data.